From visiting our local parks to tending to plants indoors, spending quality time with nature has been proven to have a positive effect on our mood

 Spend time outdoors

 - Get active.
 There are lots of different ways to exercise and move your body.
 You could start off with a brisk walk or join a free online exercise programme.
 Setting goals with others is a great way to stay motivated.
-Try teaming up with others in your household or bubble or taking part in an online challenge.

 In my densely populated area of Walthamstow, I go to our fields to walk, to play football with my kids, to be inspired by my community who prioritise their health and wellbeing and for the views.
-It has been a lifeline for us all in this pandemic.

 - If you have access to local woods and hedgerows, try your hand at foraging edible plants and herbs.
-Part of the joy of foraging is not only discovering new flavors but paying close and careful attention to your surroundings.
+Part of the joy of foraging is not only discovering new flavours but paying close and careful attention to your surroundings.
 The Woodland Trust have a useful guide to sustainable foraging and what to look out for each month.

 - If you are after something new, history walks are a great way to learn more about your local area.
 Historic England has a list of self-guided virtual heritage walking tours here.
 The National Trust (UK), Visit Scotland and Visit Wales also has a range of walks and outdoor activities listed on their websites.
 If you are looking for something more local, try contacting your nearest local history society for suggestions or search for local history walks near me.